 He lived here for close to 30 years, where he got himself a new life, friends and acquaintances and found Aladdin’s cave.
 Almost.
 I have no doubt that he played the cards he was handed as well as could reasonably be expected.

 The last time we met in Cairo was February 2020, shortly before the Corona crises that wreaked havoc with the world – and our plans; that of arranging a guided tour to his city.
+Late February 2020 he went to Athens, where he also had an apartment, while I stayed in Cairo.
+A three-week planned holiday ended up being a five month unplanned ditto because of Covid.

 We sadly had to say goodbye to my brother early 2022, but the plans we made are alive with this trip, which can be seen both as a memory and a synopsis of a life fully lived despite uphill struggles.